Jurong Region Line: Rolling stock

-Powered by 750V DC third-rail, the trains can run up to 70 km/h.
-In addition, the trains will have two new systems – Condition Based Maintenance (CBM) and Automatic Track Inspection (ATI) – to allow real-time detection of train and track faults.
-In the event of a power failure, the trains will have emergency batteries to bring passengers to the nearest station.
-The first trains arrived in September 2025.
+Powered by a 750 V DC third-rail system, the trains are capable of operating at speeds of up to 70 km/h.
+They also introduce two new technologies to Singapore's rail network: Condition Based Maintenance (CBM), which enables real-time monitoring of train conditions, and Automatic Track Inspection (ATI), which continuously detects track defects.
+In the event of a power failure, onboard emergency batteries allow trains to proceed to the nearest station.
+The first JRL trains arrived in Singapore in September 2025.

 Depot

-Tengah Depot will be the service and storage area for JRL trains.
-Being constructed by China Railway 11 Bureau Group Corporation for S$739.5 million (US$ million), the at-grade 44.5 ha depot includes the Operation Control Centre and can accommodate up to 100 JRL trains.
-Located west of Tengah, the depot is also integrated with a bus depot and a workers' dormitory.
-There were plans for a stabling facility near Peng Kang Hill station that would have allowed enhanced launching and withdrawal operations of trains.
+The line is supported by Tengah Depot, a 44.5 ha at-grade facility that serves as the primary maintenance and stabling depot for the JRL fleet.
+Constructed by China Railway 11 Bureau Group Corporation at a cost of S$739.5 million (US$ million), the depot incorporates the line's Operations Control Centre and has capacity for up to 100 trains.

+Located west of Tengah, the depot is integrated with a bus depot and a workers' dormitory, forming a multi-purpose transport and support complex.
+Plans were also considered for an additional stabling facility near Peng Kang Hill station, which would have enhanced train launching and withdrawal operations along the line.